 - All buses have ramps, so that you who use a wheelchair or a walker (frame device) easily can get on and off even at bus stops where there is height difference between the bus floor and the ground.

-- There are digital information displays on all buses, in recent model Metro carriages, on Nockebybanan, Tvärbanan and City trams, and in the new commuter trains, showing line information and the name of the approaching station.
+- There are audio-visual digital information displays on all buses, in recent model Metro carriages, on Nockebybanan, Tvärbanan and City trams, and in the commuter trains, showing line information and the name of the approaching station.

 - There are digital information displays and automatic service announcements in bus terminals and at frequently used bus stops.